uv2s8370/Installing-Kali-Linux-in-Virtual-Box/Guide.md

 - It will open a small window
 - Locate the .vbox file that we just unzipped and click "open"
 - It will install the Kali Linux in VM with default settings
 - You can change the settings later on by going to "setting" option

+  ⏯️ **Usage**
+  Login with:
+  - Username: kali
+  - Password: kali